nishitmodha/friendsapp/README.md

 # Friends App

-Friends List app using Ruby on Rails.
+Friends List app using Ruby on Rails

 # Live app hosted using Heroku: